ShengjiaZhao/shengjiazhao.github.io/_pages/about.md

   - /about.html
 ---

 I am a 5-th year PhD student at Stanford Computer Science advised by <a href="http://cs.stanford.edu/~ermon/">Stefano Ermon</a>.
 I study trustworthy machine learning and uncertainty quantification.
 My key research question is how a forecaster can guarantee or certify the quality of its predictions, such that users can confidently rely on the predictions for high stakes decision making.
-I tackle this problem with a variety of angles, including online learning, game theory, conformal prediction, finance/insurance, generative models, and causal inference.
+I tackle this problem from a variety of angles, including online learning, game theory, conformal prediction, finance/insurance, generative models, and causal inference.
 I am broadly interested in other applications of uncertainty quantification, such as Bayesian optimization and high dimensional probabilistic models.

 ### Research Interests